Ecdysone oxidase

-Thus, the two substrates of this enzyme are ecdysone and O_{2}, whereas its two products are 3-dehydroecdysone and H_{2}O_{2}.
+The two substrates of this enzyme are ecdysone and oxygen.
+Its products are 3-dehydroecdysone and hydrogen peroxide.

-This enzyme may or may not belong to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with oxygen as acceptor.
+This enzyme belongs to the family of oxidoreductases, acting on the CH-OH group of the donor with oxygen as acceptor.
 The systematic name of this enzyme class is ecdysone:oxygen 3-oxidoreductase.
 This enzyme might also be called beta-ecdysone oxidase.